 Poor performance does not go away by itself.
 It cannot be allowed to linger, yet project managers must afford poor performers time to correct their behavior once it has been brought to their attention.

-06Escalate Performance Issues When Necessary
+Escalate Performance Issues When Necessary

-Before taking an issue to the project sponsor, a project manager should exhaust all other options.
-In the case of poor performance, this means addressing the situation one-on-one and then appealing to the team member’s supervisor.
+Before escalating an issue to the project sponsor, a project manager should exhaust all other options.
+In the case of poor performance, the project manager should be specific with the project sponsor and make recommendations for resolving the issue.